-- The school when a child has been identified as having a medical condition that will require support at school. - Providing advice on developing IHPs. - Providing support in the school for children with particular conditions, e.g. asthma, diabetes and epilepsy, where required.
+- Notifying the school nurse when a child has been identified as having a medical condition that will require support at school. - Providing advice on developing IHPs. - Providing support in the school for children with particular conditions, e.g. asthma, diabetes and epilepsy, where required.

-Providers of health services are responsible for cooperating with the school, including ensuring communication takes place, with other healthcare professionals, and participating in local outreach training.
+Providers of health services are responsible for cooperating with the school, including ensuring communication takes place, liaising with the school nurse and other healthcare professionals, and participating in local outreach training.